tillgrallert/slides/AUC2016/DAPE-Slides-2016-04-12.md

 - "monthly" journal published by Muḥammad Kurd ʿAlī between 1906 and 1918/19 in Cairo and, from 1908 onwards, in Damascus.
     + 9 volumes, 96 issues (at least 2 double issues), c.
 7000 pages
 - Muḥammad Kurd ʿAlī (1876-1952): Ottoman bureaucrat, journalist, president of the Syrian Academy of Sciences, minister of education.
-- availability at c.
+- available at c.
 30 libraries (North America, Europe, Middle East):
     + original prints (mostly incomplete)
     + some copies of a "gray" reprint
-    + a number of microfiche copies from the same source
+    + a number of microfiche copies from a single source

 <!--     + Palestine: 1 incomplete copy
     + Lebanon: at least 2 complete physical copies